dantan123/CS50/README.md

 accuracy.
 On the other hand, while increasing the size of max pooling reduces the size of input, it comes at a significant drop of accuracy.

 ## Weather: random forest tutorial
-Going to back environmental data, this time I'm using NOAA's weather data to create an emsemble random forest model.
-The code is mostly based on the tutorial from medium: https://towardsdatascience.com/random-forest-in-python-24d0893d51c0.
+Going to back environmental data, this time I'm learning to create an emsemble random forest classifier!
+The code is based on the tutorial from medium: https://towardsdatascience.com/random-forest-in-python-24d0893d51c0.